adform/adform-header-bidding-ios/README.md

         // Set custom targeting parameters.
 We use these parameters to pass
         // header bidding data to DFP sdk.
         // You need to customize bidding price for hb_pb parameter, that it would be formatted with two trailing zeros (e.g."1.00").
-        // To display ads by using Google DFP SDK it requires base64 encoded hb_adid parameter
+        // To display ads by using Google DFP SDK it requires base64 encoded hb_adid parameter.
-        // but there are some issues with encoded string, therefore we use a workaround
-        // to solve them by replacing base64 encoded string "=" symbols with "-" symbols
-        // and then replace them back in banner HTML/JavaScript loaded in webview.
         NSDictionary *customTargeting = @{@"hb_pb": [NSString stringWithFormat:@"%.2f", bidResponse.cpm],
                                       @"hb_bidder": @"Bidder",
                                       @"hb_adid":  [bidResponse.adUnitScriptEncoded stringByReplacingOccurrencesOfString:@"=" withString:@"-"] };